jorpppp/jorpppp.github.io/_research/2017-4-17-nc-hiring-credits.md

 collection: research
 type: work_in_progress
 permalink: /research/2017-4-17-nc-hiring-credits
 excerpt: 'We analyze the efficacy of hiring tax credits, particularly in distressed labor markets.
-Our estimates show positive effects on employment and sizable reductions on the unemployment rate'
+Our estimates show positive effects on employment and sizable reductions on the unemployment rate.'
 date: 2017-4-17
 venue:
 paperurl: ''